Holo-Host/holo-envoy/README.md

 6. Receive service confirmation
 7. Log service confirmation

-> **NOTE:** Conductor could collect up all the entries and send them in one signing request.
-When
-> multiple zome calls are running simultaneously, the entries can be committed at the end so there
-> is no conflict.
-If a zome call fails to complete (eg. fails to get signatures) the entries are
-> simply discarded.

 ### Anonymous Agent
-These are ephemeral Agent identities that can connect to any Host running read-only instances of a hApp's DNA(s).
+These are ephemeral Agent identities that can connect to any Host running an anonymous instance of a hApp's DNA(s).
 When an anonymous connection is made, Envoy does not need to do anything special for that Agent.